Hold the Front Page season 2: next episode, trailer, interview and everything we know

 The six-part series started on Sky Max on Wednesday, April 24 at 9pm.

-Episodes will then air weekly in the same slot and the next episode is Wednesday, May 1.
+Episodes will then air weekly in the same slot and the next episode, which is episode 6 airs on Wednesday, May 29.

 Nish Kumar and Josh Widdicombe in Hold the Front Page season 2